cozy/cozy-template/README.md

 ### That's it :rocket:!

 Congrats!
 Your app is now fully set.
-You can start coding in [`src`](src), and run it through a [Cozy-stack](https://cozy.github.io/cozy-stack/).
+You can start coding in [`src`](src), and run it through a [cozy-stack](https://cozy.github.io/cozy-stack/).

-You can find more informations about how to bootstrap a Cozy app in http://talks.m4dz.net/cozy-bootstrap-v3/.
+You can find more informations about how to bootstrap a Cozy app in the [Cozy's app bootstrap<sup>v3</sup>](http://talks.m4dz.net/cozy-bootstrap-v3/) talk.

 Community